uccser/cs-unplugged/docs/source/author/topics.rst

 - **Required Fields:**

-  - ``topics``: A list of topic names.
+  - ``topics``: A list of keys, where each key is a topic name.

 - **Optional Fields:**

-  - ``misc-structure-files``: A list of configuration files to include in the topics application.
-The files that can be included are listed below (each file has its own description in this page).
-Each of these are optional.
+  - ``misc-structure-files:`` A list of keys corresponding to configuration files to include.
+Each key corresponds to the name of another configuration file (and has its own description further down this page).
+The complete list of keys is given below:

     - ``learning-outcomes``
     - ``curriculum-areas``